JuliaAudio/SampledSignals.jl/README.md

 ### Relative vs. Absolute indexing

 When we take a slice of a SampleBuf (e.g. take the span from 1s to 3s of a 10s audio buffer), what is the indexing domain of the result?
 Specifically, is it 1s-3s, or is it 0s-2s?
-For time-domain signals I can see wanting indexing relative to the beginning of the buffer, bug in frequency-domain buffers it seems you usually want to keep the frequency information.
+For time-domain signals I can see wanting indexing relative to the beginning of the buffer, but in frequency-domain buffers it seems you usually want to keep the frequency information.
 Keeping track of the time information could also be useful if you split out a signal for processing and then want to re-combine things at the end.